WestBigDataHub/community/training-information.md

 Interested in hosting a workshop?
 Want to attend a workshop?

-More information here.
+(More information here.)

-To connect with training opportunities, contact someone@somewhere.org.
+For help with training opportunities, contact someone@somewhere.org.